SCUT-CCNL/3DSIFT-PiDVC/README.md

   - required fields:

     - `filepath` - `poi_coor`, the path to text file storing coordinates of POIs.
+  - `roi`-`grid_space`, the space should be reasonable values, because it's used in transfer strategy.
+If the POI is nonuniformly  distributed, just give reasonable values.

 - In the text file, coordinate of each POI occupies a line, and the x,y and z coordinates are listed one by one and are separated by a comma.

 - Example:

     - ```
       50,60,70
       55,60,70
     ```

     - In this example, there are two POIs, the first is at (50,60,70) and the second is at (55,60,70).

 #### Initial estimation settings